Certified Air Tightness Tester Scheme

 Register of Airtight Testers

 I.S.
-EN ISO 9972:2015 - Thermal Performance of Buildings - Determination of Air Permeability of Domestic Buildings – (Single or Single & Multi) Fan Pressurization Method.
+EN ISO 9972:2015 - Thermal Performance of Buildings - Determination of Air Permeability of Buildings – (Single or Single & Multi) Fan Pressurization Method.

 The registration process is straightforward and involves the following steps: